senchalabs/docs-i18n/guides/views/README.md

 ## Usage in MVC

-We recommend that most Sencha Touch applications should follow the <a href="#!/guide/apps_intro">MVC conventions</a> so that your code remains well organized and reusable.
-As the "V" in MVC, views also fit into this structure.
-The conventions around views in MVC are very simple and follow directly from the naming convention we used above.
+We recommend that most Sencha Touch applications follow the <a href="#!/guide/apps_intro">MVC conventions</a> so that your code remains well organized and reusable.
+As the "V" in MVC, Views also fit into this structure.
+The conventions around Views in MVC are very simple and follow directly from the naming convention we used throughout the previous examples.

-Our *MyApp.view.MyView* class should be defined inside a file called *app/view/MyView.js* - this allows the Application to find and load it automatically.
-If you're not already familiar with the file structure for MVC-based Sencha Touch apps, it's pretty simple - an app is just an html file, an *app.js* and a collection of models, views and controllers inside the *app/model*, *app/view* and *app/controller* directories:
+The *MyApp.view.MyView* class should be defined inside a file called *app/view/MyView.js* - this allows the Application to find and load it automatically.
+If you are not already familiar with the file structure for MVC-based Sencha Touch apps, it is pretty simple - an app is just an html file, an *app.js* file, and a collection of models, views and controllers stored inside the *app/model*, *app/view* and *app/controller* directories:

     index.html
     app.js